 - The facility identifies residents and/or staff requiring vaccination (we encourage you to work with other LTC facilities in geographic areas to run coordinated clinic(s), when possible, to meet vaccine minimums)

-- The facility contacts LTC pharmacy or retail pharmacy it typically utilizes to determine vaccine availability
+- The facility contacts LTC pharmacy or retail pharmacy it typically utilizes for routine resident medications to determine vaccine availability

 - If the LTC pharmacy or retail pharmacy the facility typically utilizes is unable to meet the request or the facility does not have a relationship with an LTC pharmacy or retail pharmacy, the facility contacts a LTC pharmacy from this mapped list of LTC pharmacies willing to service facility location (geographically).
 Alternatively, here is a list of providers (.pdf)